 Claude Code will scan your content, identify recurring patterns, and generate a style guide document.
 The depth and structure will vary based on how consistent your existing content is, but you'll typically get sections covering voice and tone, grammar preferences, formatting standards, and content patterns — each with real examples pulled from your articles.

-Voice and tone (active vs passive, pronouns), grammar (Oxford comma, capitalization, numbers), punctuation (em dashes, quotation marks), formatting (headings, links, lists), and content patterns (titles, openings, CTAs).
-Create a guide with clear Do/Don't examples and a quick-reference checklist.
+Categorize the guide and include at least the following sections: Voice and tone (active vs passive, pronouns), grammar (Oxford comma, capitalization, numbers), punctuation (em dashes, quotation marks), formatting (headings, links, lists), and content patterns (titles, openings, CTAs).
+Include clear Do/Don't examples and a quick-reference checklist.

 If you already have a style guide template or want a specific structure, include it as a reference file in your project folder.
 Claude Code will analyze your content and populate your template with actual patterns it finds in your writing.